eclipse/steady/docs/public/content/user/manuals/updating_vuln_data.md

 In this document we describe the overall process but we refer to the documentation of [project KB](https://github.com/SAP/project-kb) for details on how `kaybee` works.

+## Process overview

+`kaybee` is used to download vulnerability data from project KB (and possibly from other user-defined sources) and to produce a script via its `export` command (the script is called `steady.sh` in the following).

+By executing the `steady.sh` script obtained via the `kaybee export` command, the vulnerability data are imported to the target backend system (specified a the top of the script -- the user is supposed to edit it before running it).

 ## Setup

-1. Use the following link to setup and configure Project KB - [installing-the-kaybee-tool](https://sap.github.io/project-kb/getting_started/#installation).
+1. Use the following link to setup and configure project KB - [installing-the-kaybee-tool](https://sap.github.io/project-kb/getting_started/#installation).
 2. Update the variables in `kaybeeconf.yaml` configuration file.
 The variables are
     * `USER_TOKEN` - Token specified in your Steady .env file.
     * `BACKEND_URL` - URL of the rest-backend service (Mandatory).